NLeSC/root-conda-recipes/README.md

 # About
 =============

-This repository contains Conda recipes for building [ROOT](https://root.cern.ch/) binaries and its dependencies.
+This repository contains Conda recipes for building [ROOT](https://root.cern.ch/) binaries and its dependencies, for the [XENON Dark Matter project](http://xenon.astro.columbia.edu/), in collaboration with the Netherlands eScience Center.
 : *ROOT5/6* binaries, *root_numpy, rootpy, rooot_pandas* (and related dependencies), with Python 2/3 support.
 The goal is to provide a pythonic interface to the ROOT I/O format, primarily for loading and saving *Pandas DataFrames* in the *ROOT* format.

 The most painful thing for making things work is the ABI (binary) compatibility between different gcc(libstdc++)/glibc library versions, on various linux distributions.